 Teaching Philosophy: I believe that every individual has the ability and desire to learn and that I can help the individual unlock those abilities for them to learn and better themselves.

-Samantha Trick, Kindergarten teacher
+Samantha Trick, Kindergarten Teacher

 Teaching Philosophy: I believe that all students deserve a high quality education that supports their growth both developmentally and academically regardless of external factors.
 I believe that education should focus efforts on building resiliency within students.
 This ensures that students approach all challenges inside and outside of the classroom with confidence and determination.
 In addition, I also strongly believe that it’s equally important in education to teach positive character traits.
 This includes those such as responsibility, compassion and kindness.

-Si Chen, First Grade Foundation Teacher
+Si Chen, First Grade Foundations Teacher

 Mrs. Chen is a 1st Grade foundation teacher.
 This will be her first year at Focus Learning Academy.
 She attended The Ohio State University for her undergraduate in Psychology and Ashland University for her teaching certification in Early Childhood Education.
 Her hobbies include traveling around the world, trying out new food in Columbus and spending time with friends and family.

 Teaching philosophy: I believe that building positive relationships with the students on mutual respect and trust help sets the tone for a classroom community.